Naviary2/BigDecimal/readme.md

 ## When to use this library

 You need arbitrary large numbers, with arbitrary decimal precision, and integer calculations must be **exact**, not approximate.
+(Support for floating point operations included when precision isn't required)

 You need speed greater than that of the mainstream libraries.